UniMath/agda-unimath/src/metric-spaces/equality-of-metric-spaces.lagda.md

 - an [equivalence](foundation-core.equivalences.md) between their carrier types such that the induced map under `map-equiv` is an isometry;

-- a function between their carrier types that is both an equivalence and an isometry.
+- a map between their carrier types that is both an equivalence and an isometry.

 ## Definitions